doselect/docs.doselect.com/source/includes/_problem_api.md

-name                | string     | The name of the problem description         | string     | The description of the problem tags                | array      | A list of strings of discovery tags
+name                | string     | The name of the problem description         | string     | The description of the problem tags                | array      | A list of strings of discovery tags score               | float      | Max points awarded if the solution is correct penalty             | float      | Max penalty if the solution is incorrect

+Please note that you must unlock a problem if it's locked in order to update it.